 Braykov's Legal Office provides legal advice to the Foundation.
-Valentin Braykov, owner of the Braykov's Legal Office, was the Foundation's Acting President from September 2014 through December 31, 2015.
-Total legal fees paid to the Braykov's Legal Office in 2016 and 2015 amount to \$1 and \$2, respectively.
+Valentin Braykov, owner of the Braykov's Legal Office, is a member of the Board of Directors of the Foundation.
+Total legal fees paid to the Braykov's Legal Office and to Valentin Braykov personally as a legal advisor in 2017 and 2016 amount to \$23 and \$1, respectively.